o3de/o3de.org/content/docs/userguide/shader-ref-glass.md

+description: ' Enable glass shaders to render windows and glass objects with effects such as fog and tint for &ALYlong;. '
+slug: shader-ref-glass
+title: Glass Shader
+---
 # Glass Shader<a name="shader-ref-glass"></a>

 The Glass shader renders windows and other glass objects, imparting refractive, tint, fog, and cracking effects for both breakable and non\-breakable glass objects\.
 Use the [Illum Shader](shader-ref-illum.md) instead if you require non\-refractive effects for non\-breakable glass objects\.